 Scoping work carried out by the Academy identified Lecturers, or equivalent, within the first three years of starting their post and who had not yet obtained significant funding as being in greatest need of support.
 The limited start-up packages normally provided and paucity of grant schemes available at this career stage makes establishing an independent research programme particularly challenging.

 In May 2015, the Academy partnered with the Wellcome Trust to initiate the Academy of Medical Sciences Springboard - a scheme to support biomedical researchers newly appointed to their first independent position.
 In 2017 we were delighted to welcome the British Heart Foundation and the Government Department of Business, Energy and Industrial Strategy, alongside the Wellcome Trust, to form a funding consortium for the scheme.
+For round 4, we warmly welcomed Diabetes UK joining the consortium.
 The scheme seeks to embrace the breadth of biomedical research and welcomes applications that contribute to the Academy’s mission to improve health through research.

 To be eligible to apply you must:

-- Hold an established academic research position at your institution.
+- Hold an academic post that incorporates research

-- Be in your first independent (salaried) position (i.e. group leader level) and
+- Be in their first independent (salaried) position (i.e. group-leader level, line managed not supervised)

-- Have sufficient time remaining in your current post to complete the proposed Springboard project.
+- Have sufficient time remaining in their current post to complete the proposed Springboard project

 And you must not:

 - Hold a clinical contract

-- Be in receipt of substantial research funding as the Principal or Co-Investigator exceeding £75,000 p.a. (excluding your personal salary).
+- Be in receipt of substantial research funding as the Principal or Co- Investigator exceeding £150,000 for the two year Springboard award (excluding your personal salary, overhead and indirect costs)